The Eastern Crypt. “Transport” by Antony Gormley (2011) ©2020 guides-guide.org

 MapThe original tomb of Thomas Becket was located here in the Eastern Crypt.
 In the years between 1180 and 1220, over 700 miracles attributed to the Saint were observed from the windows of the Watching Chamber above the entrance arch.
 Today, the location of the tomb – between the two marble columns in the centre of the crypt – is marked by “Transport“, the striking Anthony Gormley installation in the form of a floating figure.
 Following the ambulatory, clockwise to the eastern end of the Crypt, we reach the Jesus Chapel with its finely decorated roof vault.
 Further on around the ambulatory, just before we re-enter the Western Crypt at its south aisle, we encounter the mysterious Ghost on the Pillar.

 Though built only 80 years after the Western Crypt, the Eastern Crypt (completed 1181) has a quite different feel to it.
-It was built in an early or “transitional” style of Gothic architecture never before seen in England.
-Note the greater vault height and the pointed, as opposed to rounded, arches.
+It was built in an early or “transitional” style of Gothic architecture never before seen in England, since described as Early English.
+For example, note the greater vault height here and the pointed, as opposed to rounded, arches in the western crypt.

 Profile: The Life of Thomas Becket